j3k0/my-speech-recognition/README.md

 ## Features

 - **Seamless Integration**: Works with any macOS application that accepts text input.
-- **Shortcut Activation**: Use a keyboard shortcut to start and stop recording.
+- **Shortcut Activation**: Use a keyboard shortcut to start recording.
 - **Real-Time Transcription**: Utilizes Groq's Whisper models for fast and accurate speech-to-text conversion.
 - **Contextual Awareness**: Optionally retrieve context from the active text box to improve transcription accuracy.
 - **Customizable**: Adjust settings like model selection, verbosity, and initial prompts.